LSH137/2020_CosmicrayRnE/readme.txt

 4. Graph_SimulationData
   AdvencedSimulation.C : draw histogram and get excess / total and draw graph excess/total by energy
-                          we simulate electron, muon and proton for 0.1MeV ~ 20MeV with interver 0.1MeV. this file read simulation data file and draw three graph(mu, e, p) on one canvas.
+                          we simulate electron, muon and proton for 0.1MeV ~ 20MeV with interver 0.1MeV. this file read simulation data file and draw three graph(mu, e, proton) on one canvas.
   Constant.h : same purpose with upper one.

 5. program